ScanMountGoat/xc3_model_py/README.md

             )

             weight_buffer = buffers.weights.weight_buffer(mesh.flags2)
-            if weight_buffer is not None:
+            if weight_buffer is not None and root.models.skinning is not None:
                 # Get vertex skinning attributes.
                 for attribute in vertex_buffer.attributes:
                     if (